Seinfeld what's the deal meme

 Ray was a living link between those visionaries and what I like to call "this generation's Founders."
 Because it was with Ray's blessing (pun intended, as Ray was the Post chaplain) that George, Izzy, and Michael set off to lead the VFW into the 21st Century.

 The leadership in 2014, when we bought our new building, was determined not to recreate a wheel that previously proved it was broken.
-Besides that, there was a brewery at either end of our block so we know trying to serve cheap beer was a losing prospect.
+Besides that, there was a brewery at either end of our block, so we knew trying to serve cheap beer was a losing prospect.
 Instead, we leaned into our location within Denver's Art District on Santa Fe.

 Membership Organization

 Instead of the line officers deciding the direction of the Post now that we had a building, the leadership empowered the members.
-Thanks to Izzy's efforts, Post 1 had a lot of energetic members with a lot of good idea.
-Many of whom were are students from Metro State University and, early on, it was decided to keep the building an art gallery.
-One member also happened to have his own non-profit organization called The Art of War, which eventually became the Veterans Arts Council.
+Thanks to Izzy's efforts, Post 1 had a lot of energetic members with a lot of good ideas.
+Many of whom were students from Metro State University, and early on, it was decided to keep the building an art gallery.
+One member also happened to have his own non-profit organization, called The Art of War, and established the art program, which eventually became the Veterans Arts Council.

 While a third member at the time introduced VFW Post 1 to the Healing Warriors Program, a non-profit that brings non-narcotic therapies to our Post on the second Saturday of every month.

-Generally speaking, our members asked for space where they can focus on wellness.
-If we want to grab a drink there are plenty of bars in the area.
-If we want to drink at a VFW there are several of those not too far either.
-But it was a ground up approach that has allowed us to flourish over the last decade.
+Generally speaking, our members asked for a space where they can focus on wellness.
+If we want to grab a drink, there are plenty of bars in the area.
+If we want to drink at a VFW, there are several of those not too far away.
+But it was a ground-up approach that has allowed us to flourish over the last decade.

 Stewardship Over Ownership

 Just like inter-branch rivalries are fun, it can also be fun to give other Posts a hard time.
-I know my classmate from Ohio, Colleen Wiley, and go back-and-forth on the where the "real" Founders are from.
-But when it comes down to helping veteran we always come together.
+I know my classmate from Ohio, Colleen Wiley, and I go back and forth on where the "real" Founders are from.
+But when it comes down to helping veterans, we always come together.

 Going back to my earlier reference to this generation's Founders, membership in Post 1 is very personal to me.
-Because I see my actions reflecting on those men, who in 1899, regardless of where there were, founded this organization.
-We honor the dead by serving the living, and we honor the Founders be enhancing their legacy.
+Because I see my actions reflecting on those men, who, in 1899, regardless of where they were, founded this organization.
+We honor the dead by serving the living, and we honor the Founders by enhancing their legacy.

-We cannot let "petty jealousies or trivial personalities" influence our deliberation and if we maintain a stewardship mentality over one of ownership, we will continue to be a great organization for another 125-years.
+We cannot let "petty jealousies or trivial personalities influence our deliberations," and if we maintain a stewardship mentality over one of ownership, we will continue to be a great organization for another 125 years.

 Post 1 Video